admiralrua/Algorithms-illustrated-by-Python/preparation/c-c++.md

 printf("%d %d\n", a, b);
 ```

-Sometimes the program should read a whole line from the input, possibly containing spaces.
+Sometimes, the program should read a whole line from the input, possibly containing spaces.
 This can be accomplished by using the `getline` function; and, if the amount of data is unknown, the `while loop` is useful:

 ```c
 string s;